How to buy the best PC

 - Can be quite heavy to move

-The term 'mini all-in-one' is actually slightly misleading.
-You may also see it referred to as a 'miniature desktop', as that is essentially what it is.
-While all-in-ones have a screen built into their main body, mini all-in-ones do not.
+While all-in-ones have a screen built into their main body, mini desktops do not.
 Instead, their emphasis is on packing a capable, fully featured PC into as small a body as possible.
 Even Apple does it, with the popular Mac Mini.

 Usually cheaper and, of course, smaller than their AIO big brothers, they're not without their flaws.
 For one, you'll need to buy a monitor, keyboard and mouse separately to accompany your new mini all-in-one, which can often end up raising the price over that of a regular AIO.
 They also often have fewer ports because of their small frame, and never feature a DVD drive for the same reason.